lwang11/CS122-Project-WXD/README.md

 ## To run the project:

 1. Install pip in your terminal (if have not done so)
-2. To run the project using Django user interface: $ sudo pip3 install django
+2. To run the project using Django user interface: $ pip install Django
-3. Go to “Cookbook” folder, run: python3 manage.py runserver
+3. Go to “cookbook” folder, run: $ python3 manage.py runserver
 4. Go to 127.0.0.1:8000/search/
 5. If you want to use a different model, go to views.py in cookbook/search/views.py, change "from BM25 import * " to "from Vector_space import * "